edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 I did an internship for a company in Scotland that had cottages on company land.
 They put us up in one for a month until we could find a place in the city.
-It was peculiar living in a relatively idyllic cottage in sight of the manufacturing facility that we walked to each morning.
+It was odd living in a relatively idyllic cottage embedded between industrial manufacturing facilities.

 Two of us would go to a local bar, where it was usually just us and the owner, who always seemed like he was after a few pints.